iwangjian/TopDial/README.md

 ```

 ### Seed Dataset
 We use the [re-purposed version](https://github.com/iwangjian/Color4Dial) of the DuRecDial 2.0 dataset as the seed dataset.
-For convenience of preprocessing, please download it from this OneDrive [link](https://connectpolyu-my.sharepoint.com/:u:/g/personal/21037774r_connect_polyu_hk/EfbBtbnDmfxMmSfkvVDQ810B_59L7UmdBeo-CMwuq89X6w?e=M8yocS).

 ### Step 1: Preprocessing the seed dataset
 ```python